 That was it.
 Our entire fitness center.
 It wasn't so much a case of that was all we wanted to bring, but more an issue of we didn't have room for anything else.
 A real bench?
 A bench bar?
-45 lb. plates?
-Where would we stow them (it's not like our tanks didn't look like gypsy wagons already, but weights and their accessories take up a LOT of space.
-So we worked with what we had.
+Forty-five-pound plates?
+Where would we stow them?
+(It's not like our tanks didn't look like gypsy wagons already, but weights and their accessories take up a lot of space.)

 Fast-forward 17 years to today.
 Now I'm using the TRX suspension trainer.
-I admit it, I didn't know about this thing until I saw it on our website and my first impression was, "damn, I wish we had one of those in '91."
+I admit it, I didn't know about this thing until I saw it on our website, and my first impression was, "Damn, I wish we had one of those in '91."
 Nonetheless I was intrigued enough that I actually got one, just to try it out.

 The demonstration video is a must see.
-There are so many things you can do with the TRX that you will literally spend the first couple of hours (I did) learning how to actually get yourself into the required positions to do the drills.
-Once you figure out the positioning though, the routines are a snap and, because you're using your own weight and body angle, it's easy enough to adjust in mid set (certainly much easier than swapping 45 lb. plates for 35 lb. plates on a bench.)
+There are so many things you can do with the TRX that you literally will spend the first couple of hours (I did), learning how to get yourself into the required positions to do the drills.
+Once you figure out the positioning, though, the routines are a snap, and because you're using your own weight and body angle, it's easy enough to adjust in mid-set (certainly much easier than swapping 45-pound plates for 35-pound plates on a bench.)

 Eric Daniel is an associate editor at Military.com.
-He has 16 years of combined service in both Active Component (1st Armored Division (D/1-37AR) as an M1A1 gunner during the 1991 Gulf War, where he was awarded the Bronze Star Medal with "V" device and Oak Leaf Cluster) and the National Guard (HHC (IA trainer),1-103 Armor, Pennsylvania Army National Guard, OIF III.)
-He is currently serving as a Cavalry Scout in the California Army National Guard.
+He has 16 years of combined service in both active component (1st Armored Division (D/1-37AR) as an M1A1 gunner during the 1991 Gulf War, where he was awarded the Bronze Star Medal with "V" device and Oak Leaf Cluster, and the National Guard (HHC (IA trainer),1-103 Armor, Pennsylvania Army National Guard, OIF III.)
+He is currently serving as a cavalry scout in the California Army National Guard.

 Want to Learn More About Military Life?